NZeauu/tvrecap/README.md

 # TVRecap

 ## Description
 TVRecap is a web application that allows users to search for TV shows and movies and view information about them.
 Users can also create an account and add shows/movies to their watchlist.
+The pages are <span style="color: red; font-weight: bold;">ONLY IN FRENCH</span> for the moment.

 ## Technologies Used
 - [MySQL](https://www.mysql.com/)